Last Updated on

 The reality of the online mattress market today is that most of the companies that sell them are startups, with a very short history.
-Often, their products have been in the market for less than 3 years.
+Some of them have failed already, and more will fail.
+Often, their products have only been on the market for 5 years.

-That's just not enough time to know whether a mattress will stand the test of time – or the company that makes it.
+That's not enough time to know whether a mattress will stand the test of time – or if the company that makes it will survive.

 Return Policies: The Finer Details

-That said, the companies' return policies differ in a ways that might be important to you.
+That said, manufacturer return policies differ in ways that might be important to you.
 The most important differences include: